 Hey baby, how much longer will you be studying?
 I want to see you.

 Just getting started.
 I don’t think I will be able to see you today.

 Fine.
 I’ll go hang out with Brandon.
 Probably smoking in the old shed if you need us.

 Augie came back down the stairs, a book, binder, pencil and highlighter in his hands.
-I smiled at him.
 I wasn’t sure why no one liked Augie.
 He was a nerd, and sometimes he had breakouts like all of us, but he was handsome.
 His brown hair was always sweeping into his eyes, which were big and dark.
 He had a straight nose and a strong jaw.
 He was nice and he didn’t pick on people, which I guess made him a “loser”.
 I knew that he was some sort of science prodigy so every teacher fawned over him and that sometimes he wore black hipster glasses.
 I’m guessing he usually wore contacts to avoid being made fun of (not that it helped much).
 Him and his friends often won the science fair.
-Didn’t seem like enough to condemn a person, but then again my friends were the instigators of it.
+Didn’t seem like enough to condemn a person, but then again, my friends were the instigators of it.

 “Augie, my friends are so fucking mean to you.
 I’ve barely ever spoken to you.
 Why don’t you just let me fail?
 Because I will, you know.”
 My voice cracked and he looked up at me, his expression serious.

 “Because, not everyone is defined by their friends.
 And, well, this is gonna sound really nerdy but—” He wiped his hands on his jeans.
 “Education is important to me, and I don’t want anyone to fail.
 Plus, if I can help you learn something, why not?
 Maybe later you can help me.”

 “I don’t know.
 Just say hi to me in the hallway or something.”
 He raised one shoulder.